martijnkorteweg/appengine-recurly-client-python/README.rst

 I don't work for Recurly or Google, but I thought others might find this helpful.
 This code is provided with no warranties express or implied.

-Important: Until unit tests are fixed, it is also best to consider this code to be not production-ready.
-I will bump the version number to 1.0 and remove remove this warning when unit tests are fixed.
+Important: Until unit tests are fixed, it is also best to not consider this code to be production-ready.
+I will bump the version number to 1.0 and remove this warning when unit tests are fixed.